James Speed: Career

 In 1841 Speed met fellow lawyer and future President Abraham Lincoln while Lincoln was staying at Farmington, the Speed family home in Louisville, while visiting James's brother, Joshua (whom he had befriended while the two lived in Springfield, Illinois).
 During Lincoln's stay, the two lawyers met almost daily to discuss legal matters of the day.
 James Speed lent Lincoln books from his law library.

 Unlike his brother Joshua, James Speed opposed slavery and was active in the Whig Party.
 In 1847 Speed was elected to the Kentucky House of Representatives.
 At this early point in his career, Speed was already agitating for the emancipation of American slaves.
-However, Kentucky voters did not share views, and he failed to win election as delegate to the 1849 Kentucky Constitutional Convention.
+However, Kentucky voters did not share these views, and he failed to win election as delegate to the 1849 Kentucky Constitutional Convention.

 From 1851 to 1854, Speed served on the Louisville Board of Aldermen, including two years as its president.
 He taught as a professor in the Law Department of the University of Louisville from 1856 to 1858, and would later return to teach from 1872 to 1879.
-He was one of the founders of the law firm of Stites & Harbison.
+He was also a member of the Louisville law firm Stites & Harbison.

 Civil War era

 As the coming Civil War was increasing in likelihood, Speed worked to keep Kentucky in the Union.
 He also became a commander of the Louisville Home Guard.
-Elected to the Kentucky Senate in 1861, Speed became the leader of the pro-Union forces.
+Elected to the Kentucky Senate in a 1861 special election following the resignation of Lovell Rousseau, Speed became the leader of the pro-Union forces.
 In 1862 he introduced a bill to "confiscate the property" of those supporting the Confederacy in Kentucky.

 In December 1864, United States President Abraham Lincoln appointed Speed Attorney General of the United States.
 After Lincoln's assassination, Speed became increasingly associated with the Radical Republicans and advocated allowing male African Americans to vote.
 Disillusioned with the increasingly conservative policies of former Democratic President Andrew Johnson, Speed resigned from the Cabinet in July 1866 and resumed the practice of law.